 As briefly mentioned beforehand, UPVC colours range up to about 20, plus timber grain finishes, plus options for dual colours, where you can have a different colour inside to the one outside.

 For Aluminium, with RAL powder coats, you should easily be able to find 100 different colours, with the full range going up to around 200.
 Both will dependent on availability from your chosen supplier / installer.

 How energy efficient your lean-to conservatory is will depend upon the type of glazing you fit.
-Opting for a solid roof is definitely going to make your extension more energy efficient than one with a polycarbonate roof, but your initial investment is going to be higher.
+Opting for a solid roof is definitely going to make your room more energy efficient than one with a polycarbonate roof, but your initial investment is going to be higher.

-However, a regular conservatory is going to be around 70% glazed and it is here where you can save, or lose the most energy.
+A regular conservatory is going to be around 70% glazed and it is here where you can save, or lose the most energy.

 Everybody knows that double glazing is made from 2 sheets of glass separated by an air gap.
 But you may not be aware that you can vary the width of that air gap and even substitute the air inside it for an inert gas that reduces heat transfer even further.